Rami97rgb/Self-Driving-RC-Car/README.md

 ## Hardware
 The following hardware has been used:
-* Raspberry Pi b+
+* Raspberry Pi 3 b+
 * Arduino Uno
 * USB Webcam
 * DC motors
-* A powerbank and som AA barttries
+* A powerbank and some AA barttries
-* Ulstrasonic sensor
+* Ultrasonic sensor
 * A PC

 ## Software
-We used the following languages and software tools
+We used the following languages and software tools:
 * Python
 * C/C++
 * OpenCV